hegjon/cipo/README.md

 ## State dir

+As long as Cipo is versioned as 0.X, then the state format can change without an upgrade path.

 The changes are written to files append-only log-file style, each transaction have their own file.

 These files can be used for debugging and are used by the program on startup.

 ### Folder structure
 <journal-dir>/<receiving-address>/<txid>.log